 Many people who have developed a substance abuse issue have neglected their physical well-being as they have fallen down the slippery slope of experimenting with drugs to a full-blown addiction.
 Engaging or re-engaging in physical activity is enjoyable for many of our clients, who relish the opportunity to take care of themselves again.

-Addiction doesn’t just affect the person living with a substance abuse disorder; it impacts the entire family.
-Relationships with family members can become strained or even broken once an addiction to drugs or alcohol enters the picture.
+Addiction doesn’t just affect the person living with a substance use disorder—it impacts the entire family.
+Relationships can become strained or even fractured once addiction enters the picture.